fantom165/PacMen-Exercise/README.md

 # pacmen factory
+## Description
+This is a class project.
+We learned javascript programming & CSS to build applications such as games to run on a website page.
+This is my pacmen building factory.
+When button "make one" is pressed a new pacman is created with a certain velocity and random position.
+It is then added to the array of pacmen, which keeps track of the position and velocity of each pacman.
+Each pacman bounces off any wall it hits, then reverses action.

 ## How to operate the Factory for making pacmen

 First, clone this entire repository.
 Then open the html file in a browser.
-When button "make one" is pressed a new pacman is created with a certain velocity and random position.
-It is then added to the array of pacmen, which keeps track of the position and velocity of each pacman.
-Each pacman bounces off any wall it hits, then reverses action.
+Click the "make one" button.

 <img src="PacMan1.png">